3rfaan/turing-complete/Memory.md

 Ok, now we have the register number.
 We also need to determine the register name (**A**/**B**).
 Let's use another `MUX` for that.

-After all this, we have determine which signal should be outputted.
+After all this, we have determined which signal should be outputted.
 This is the final result of my version of **Little Box**:

 ![Little Box 6](./assets/memory/little_box_6.png)